 Breast cancer responds to treatment best when it is detected early.
 The most effective way to detect breast cancer is by mammography.

-A clinical -- or physical -- breast exam can complement mammography screening.
+A clinical -- or physical -- breast exam by your doctor complements mammography screening.
 Medical organizations don't agree on the recommendation to check your breasts yourself.
 Breast self-exams are an option for women starting in their 20s.
 Patients should discuss the benefits and limitations of breast self-exams with their doctors.